Seminar: Macroeconomic Expectations

 This course is a weekly seminar (2 SWS).

-The first meeting in the summer term 2020 will take place on April 29, 2020 via Zoom.
-Please see the StudOn website for more information.
 During this first meeting we will discuss organizational issues and I will give a brief overview about the history of expectation modelling in economics.
 During all subsequent meetings students will present their work.

 You earn 5 ECTS by passing the seminar for which you have to hand in a seminar paper, present your work in the seminar, and participate in the discussions during the seminar meetings.